10 Famous Authors and Their Unfinished Manuscripts

 We would have very little of Franz Kafka’s works if it weren’t for his rebellious friend and fellow writer Max Brod.
 Kafka didn’t publish much during his life, and left his three big novels—The Trial, The Castle, and Amerika—unfinished when he died in 1924.
 He asked Brod, his literary executor, to destroy them, but Brod disobeyed, to our benefit.

 6. Ernest Hemingway // The Garden of Eden

-Ernest Hemingway began The Garden of Eden in 1946 and worked on it intermittently for more than 15 years until his death in 1961, when he left it unfinished.
+Ernest Hemingway began The Garden of Eden in 1946 and worked on it intermittently until a few years before his death, when it was left unfinished.
 However, the book was finally published in 1986, after a controversial editing process that cut it down by at least two-thirds and ripped out an entire subplot.
 Intriguingly, some scholars have argued that Hemingway was forging a new direction with the work, both in style and content, which the editing sacrificed and compressed.